BeingTomGreen/dockerbox_old/readme.md

 # dockerbox

-A basic system for managing multiple docker stacks.
+A basic system for managing multiple docker stacks that I started working on.
+I've since migrated away from this older version to a newer verison that deploys using swarm - I'm working on cleaning that up for publishing on GH too - thus this is in a very much half finished state.

 ## Service Overview